fork-archive-hub/surveo/server/README.md

                     "text": String - text of the question "answers": Array<Answer> [
                         Answer {
-                            "_id": id of the answer
-                            "text": String - text of the answer "index": Number - unique number of question used to order answers "votes": Number - number of votes to given answer }
+                            "_id": String - id of the answer "text": String - text of the answer "index": Number - unique number of answer used to order answers "votes": Number - number of votes to given answer }
                     ]